Skip to Main Content

 Coordination of Care

 The primary care physician (PCP) continues to provide care during the transition to subacute care, and coordinates with the Subacute attending physician to ensure continuity of care.
-This includes forwarding all pertinent records to the new PCP when identified and available to consult.
+This includes forwarding all pertinent records to the new PCP (attending in subacute facility) when identified and available to consult.

 Long-Term Care for Permanently Institutionalized

 Health Net must authorize subacute long-term care services when a member has a medical condition that requires subacute level of care.
-Subacute care includes both skilled nursing care and non-skilled care, specific to out-of-home protective living arrangements with 24-hour supervised or observation care on an ongoing intermittent basis to abate deterioration.
+Subacute care includes both skilled nursing care and non-skilled care.

 Members in need of Subacute care services are placed in facilities providing the level of care commensurate with their medical needs.